 Figure 5.2.8.2.4.2-1: Procedure for AIMLE ML Model Performance Monitor Subscription Deletion

-1. In order to request the deletion of an existing AIMLE ML model performance monitoring subscription, the service consumer shall send an HTTP DELETE request to the AIMLE Server targeting the URI of the corresponding "Individual AIMLE ML Model Performance Subscription" resource.
+1. In order to request the deletion of an existing AIMLE ML model performance monitoring subscription, the service consumer shall send an HTTP DELETE request to the AIMLE Server targeting the URI of the corresponding "Individual AIMLE ML Model Performance Monitor Subscription" resource.

 2a.
 Upon success, the AIMLE Server shall respond with an HTTP "204 No Content" status code.